 When you come into Marin Pregnancy Clinic you will receive a FREE of charge pregnancy test that is done here at the clinic.
 If you would like to come to our clinic, you can make an appointment through our appointment link.
 Our pregnancy testing takes about 20 minutes.

 You must seriously weigh each choice - parenting, abortion, and adoption, while looking at the immediate as well as long-term consequences before you decide.

 Abortion - Abortion is the termination of a pregnancy and can be induced or spontaneous (miscarriage).
 There are two types of induced abortions: medical and surgical.

-Our professional medical staff can answer your questions about pregnancy, abortion, adoption, and other related health issues.
-The first step is to confirm your pregnancy by coming in, making an appointment through our link, calling our phone, or texting.
+Our professional medical staff can educate you and answer your questions about pregnancy, abortion, adoption, and other related health issues.
+The first step is to confirm your pregnancy is by coming into the clinic, making an appointment through our link, calling our phone, or texting.

 Possible complications & risks of abortion

 1st Trimester: Suction abortion - The cervical muscle is opened by inserting laminaria a day or two before the abortion or it is stretched with dilators (metal rods) until the opening is wide enough to allow the abortion instruments to pass into the uterus.
 A powerful vacuum is used to pull the placenta away from the uterine wall to empty the uterus.
 A variation of this is called Dilation and Curettage (D&C).
-In this method, the doctor may use a curette, a loop-shaped knife, to scrape the fetal parts out of the uterus.
+In this method, the doctor may use a curette, which is a loop-shaped knife, to scrape the fetal parts out of the uterus.